Is Basmati Rice Gluten Free?

 The risk comes later, during milling, packaging, or cooking, which is why plain rice and seasoned rice can behave very differently on a label.
 FDA gluten-free labeling rules explains the standard clearly, and to carry a gluten-free label in the US, a product must contain fewer than 20 ppm of gluten per FDA standards.

-Is Basmati Rice gluten free in the way most shoppers need it to be?
+Is this rice gluten free in the way most shoppers need it to be?
 Yes, the plain food is.
-But is Basmati Rice gluten-free once it’s turned into a boxed pilaf or microwave cup?
+But is it gluten-free once it’s turned into a boxed pilaf or microwave cup?
 That depends on the ingredients and the facility.
+According to feedback from gluten-sensitive readers, this food trips people up more than most when a familiar pantry staple gets dressed up with flavor packets.

-From what I've seen working with gluten-sensitive readers, this food trips people up more than most when a familiar pantry staple gets dressed up with flavor packets.
 If you want the safest route, choose plain rice and then season it yourself.
 That keeps gluten-free Basmati Rice simple, predictable, and easy to repeat all week.

 Health Benefits